tomcl/HowToUseGitTJWC/README.md

 The commit tree is not human editable and must never be touched by you directly.
 Either command line git tools or (easier for most simple tasks and used in this Tutorial) Github Desktop will operate on it.

-Initially both the commit tree and the working tree will be identical to the remote repo.
+Initially both the commit tree and the working tree will be identical to the remote repository.
 When you develop new code you change the working tree, but the commit tree is unchanged until you use git commands to record your changes.

 <p align="center">
 <img src="Github%20workflow.jpg"> </img>